 Investigating organizational vitality is important because it can bring positive outcomes such as very high performance and productivity through increasing positive feelings and emotions and reducing negative feelings and emotions in the workplace.
 The health of employees plays an important role in the proper performance of job duties, and undoubtedly, one of the most important health-related factors is organizational vitality.
 There are now various stresses, many of these stresses are specific to the work environment, and organizational conflict, deprivation of rewards, lateness and absenteeism, organizational injustice, pressure from managers and officials, etc. are among the factors that affect the health of employees.
-Therefore, it is necessary to investigate the barriers to organizational vitality, but there has been no published study on the factors affecting organizational vitality; therefore, this research is new, innovative and unique from this point of view.
+Therefore, it is necessary to investigate the barriers to organizational vitality in a coherent research.
+It is also important to note that there have been studies on organizational vitality, but there has been no published study on the factors affecting organizational vitality; therefore, this research is new, innovative and unique from this point of view.
 At the same time, this research can have practical implications for managers and organizational officials, and they can use these results to design and implement programs to reduce barriers to organizational vitality and provide appropriate condition to improve organizational vitality.
-Therefore, the aim of the present study was research to provide a model of factors affecting the barriers to organizational vitality in public organizational vitality in public organizations of Mazandaran province).
+Therefore, the aim of the present study was research to provide a model of factors affecting the barriers to organizational vitality in public organizations (case study: public organizations of Mazandaran province).